HardiChandra/tax-calculator/README.md

 We are using postgres that is running on docker container.
 Detailed credentials can be found at `src/main/resources/config/application.yml`

-We only have 1 table which is a `transaction` table, since it's the only table that is necessary for the requirement.
+We only have 1 table which is a `transaction` table, since it's the only table that is necessary for the requirement, and we don't want to over engineer this.